-2012 - Create Now continues to grow as we promoted Ruby Medina to full-time Director of Programs and Operations, and we hired part-time Program Assistant Mohammad Sharifi.
+2012 – Create Now promoted Ruby Medina to full-time Director of Programs and Operations, and we hired part-time Program Assistant Mohammad Sharifi.
 Also, Kelly Noonan joined us as our AmeriCorps VISTA Development Assistant and Laura Kelly returned to take over as our AmeriCorps VISTA Program Assistant.
 We launched a new initiative: CAP (Community Arts Projects), to cap violence in schools, parks and other public venues in tense communities.
 We quadrupled the number of youth reached through our arts mentoring programs.
 We hosted classes in singing, dance and theatre for children in SPA 5 that culminated in a Talent Show with 18 young performers at the Westside Pavilion mall in West Los Angeles.
 Thanks to a grant from USA for Africa, we initiated Arts xChange, which brought together 16 Rwandan youth with 16 students in Compton through our Introduction to Art workshop.
 We reached 3,529 youth this year, for a total of 31,938 since our inception.

 2011 – We settled into our new spacious office downtown.
 25 children participated in “The Transformers Talent Show,” at the LAFH shelter, which was attended by Dame Barbara Hay, the British Consulate General, and diplomats from the International Visitors Council (IVCLA).
 They awarded Create Now with their prestigious “2011 Community Resource Award.”
 We were featured in O Magazine in the December issue (and also April 2012).
 Camille Brown became our AmeriCorps VISTA Volunteer Coordinator.
 We reached 3,389 youth this year, for a total of 28,409 since our inception.
 We strengthened our organization’s infrastructure and developed our comprehensive Salesforce database (donated).